-Measurement (M) commands are sent to a single sensor on the SDI-12 bus and require that subsequent Data (D) commands are sent to that sensor to retrieve the sensor output data before initiating communication with another sensor on the bus.
+The following tables list the relevant Measurement (M), Verification (V), Extended (X), and Concurrent (C) commands.
+Also listed are subsequent Data (D) commands, which are used to retrieve data from M, V, and C commands.
+M commands are sent to a single sensor on the SDI-12 bus and require that subsequent D commands are sent to that sensor to retrieve the sensor output data before initiating communication with another sensor on the bus.

-Please refer to Table 2 and for an explanation of the command sequence and see Table 9 for an explanation of response parameters.
+Please refer to Table 2 and for an explanation of the command sequence and see Table 8 for an explanation of response parameters.